CapricanDRJ/discord_bots_legal/Hades_Star_Tech_Terms_of_Service.md

 ## 8. Contact Us

 If you have any questions about these Terms, please contact us through the bot's support channel.

+## 9. Governing Law

+These terms are governed by and construed in accordance with the laws of Canada.
+Any legal disputes shall be resolved exclusively in Canadian courts.
+The bot is a non-commercial service operated in compliance with Canadian privacy and liability standards.